It’s Your Big Day!

 See my “Check Availability” page for contact details and contact me right away.

 We can have your 30-minute consultation on the phone, or we can make an appointment to meetup in person or on Zoom or Whatsapp if you wish.
-I realise how important it is for you to choose the right celebrant for your big day.
+I realise how important it is for you to choose the right ceremony officiant for your big day.

-No matter how big or small you’d like your 5-star ceremony to be, I would be delighted to chat with you.
+No matter how big or small you’d like your 5-star ceremony to be, I would be honoured to work with you.